Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/03_gdscript_exports.md

 can modify values that later influence how the program runs.
 For this, a special export syntax is provided.

-Note:

-    Exporting properties can also be done in other languages such as C#.
+Note: Exporting properties can also be done in other languages such as C#.
 The syntax varies depending on the language.

-..
-   See  ref `doc_c_sharp_exports` for information on C# exports.

 ## Examples